 Arizona is home to the Grand Canyon as well as panoramic desert and mountainous landscapes, including iconic locations like the Petrified Forest National Park, Antelope Canyon, and Monument Valley—a site you’ll surely recognize if you like cowboy movies.

 While Phoenix has become more expensive in recent years, it’s generally much less expensive when compared to other major cities, and it has everything anyone would want from a big city.
 Like any big city, Phoenix has more conveniences than Tucson, such as a large airport.
-Another appeal is that if you are in the Southern California area, it’s a very quick flight or even drive away.
+Another appeal is that if you are in the Southern California area, it’s a very quick flight or even a drive away.

 How to Apply to Arizona Medical Schools (MD)

 You’ll use the American Medical College Application Service (AMCAS), the AAMC’s centralized medical school application processing service, to apply to allopathic medical schools in Arizona.
-This is the primary application method for first year entering classes for the vast majority of US medical schools.
+This is the primary application method for first-year entering classes for the vast majority of US medical schools.
 Regardless of how many schools you want to apply to, you only need to submit one set of application materials to AMCAS, and the system handles the rest.

 Here’s what you need to know about applying to med schools in Arizona.